 The U.S. Bureau of Labor Statistics (BLS) reported that prospective survey researchers with statistical and analytical skills and experience might have better job prospects than those without.
 Survey researchers with sufficient work experience can apply for voluntary Professional Researcher Certification (PRC) through the Marketing Research Association.

 In 2015, the BLS reported that survey researchers earned a median salary of $53,920 per year.
 The BLS also predicted that employment of survey researchers would increase 12% between 2014 and 2024, with most jobs in the areas of public opinion research and market research.

 Probation officers work with people who have been assigned probation, a specialized kind of supervision within the field of criminal justice, instead of prison time or who have served a sentence, been released from prison and are transitioning into a full return to their community.
 They meet with clients at probation offices or in the clients' homes, therapy settings or places of employment.
 Probation officers monitor former inmates' progress toward rehabilitation through in-person and telephone communications with clients and their families.
 Probation officers may also receive clients' drug testing and electronic monitoring results.

 If an offender has broken the terms of probation, the probation officer may have to remand him or her to the court for further sentencing.
 Some agencies hire new probation officers as trainees or as probationary employees for a certain period of time before making them permanent hires.

-Probation officers earned a median annual salary of $48,440 in 2013, according to the BLS.
-Employment of probation officers and correctional treatment specialists was predicted to decrease by 1% between 2012 and 2022, mostly because these jobs are tied to government funding.
+Probation officers earned a median annual salary of $49,360 in 2015, according to the BLS.
+Employment of probation officers and correctional treatment specialists was predicted to increase by 4% between 2014 and 2024.